prodromou87/cacheProject240A/README.md

 The autograder is designed to test your simulator (loosely-)based on real hardware.
 We list the hardware we will simulate, along with their technical reference manuals wherever applicable.

 **NOTE:** Reference manuals are a wealth of information.
 They usually describe the architecture in extreme detail, provide diagrams and illustrations, electrical details, interface details and a lot more.
-However, they are much harder to read and understand that research papers.
+However, they are much harder to read and understand than research papers, because their target audience is expected to have expert-level understanding of the subjects described.
 For those of you interested to learn how real processors are designed, this is the place to find everything you need.

 1. **Intel Pentium III** - [Reference Manual](http://download.intel.com/design/PentiumIII/datashts/24526408.pdf):
    * I$: 16KB, direct-mapped, 2 cycles hit latency